awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

      ]
 }
 ```
 The manifest file contains one `"entries"` construct for each SSH connection\.
 You can have multiple connections to a single host or multiple connections to multiple hosts\.
-The double quote characters are required as shown, both for the field names and the values\.
-The quote characters must be simple quotation marks \(0x22\), not slanted or "smart" quotation marks\.
-The only value that doesn't need double quote characters is the Boolean value `true` or `false` for the `"mandatory"` field\.
+The double quotation mark characters are required as shown, both for the field names and the values\.
+The quotation mark characters must be simple quotation marks \(0x22\), not slanted or "smart" quotation marks\.
+The only value that doesn't need double quotation mark characters is the Boolean value `true` or `false` for the `"mandatory"` field\.
 The following list describes the fields in the manifest file\.
 endpoint  <a name="copy-ssh-manifest-endpoint"></a>
 The URL address or IP address of the host—for example, `"ec2-111-222-333.compute-1.amazonaws.com"`, or `"198.51.100.0"`\.